ttytm/trilum-eote-theme/README.md

 # EOTE Theme for Trilium Notes
 ## Inspired by the GitHub dark dimmed website style
-A dark theme for Trilium Notes which is easy on the eyes and made for high readability and productivity.
+What i like about the Style is how easy on the eyes it is.
+For me it makes content more readable and is good for productive use.

 ![Preview](https://github.com/tobealive/trilium-theme-eote/blob/main/preview.jpg)